neeeeow/Bluecurve/README.md

 > If `plymouth-set-default-theme` does not work, you might need to install the appropriate Plymouth script.
 On Fedora, install the package `plymouth-plugin-script`.

 ## Contributing
 Contributors are more than welcome!
-If you run in to an issue, please report the issue on GitHub.
-Additionally, if you are able to resolve the issue yourself, please send a pull request.
-Any code that you write must follow the contributing guidelines.
+If you would like to contribute, first read the [contributing guidelines](https://github.com/neeeeow/Bluecurve/blob/master/CONTRIBUTING.md).